DanteLore/dantelore/content/posts/behaviour-driven-spark.md

 ```
 # First Very Simple Example
 Here's the first bit of actual cucumber.
 We're using it for a contrived word-counting example here.
-The file starts with some furniture, defining the name of the <b>Feature</b> and some information on it's purpose, usually in the format *<b>In order to</b> achieve some business aim, <b>As</b> the user or beneficiary of the feature, <b>I want</b> some feature*.
+The file starts with some furniture, defining the name of the **Feature** and some information on it's purpose, usually in the format ***In order to** achieve some business aim, **As** the user or beneficiary of the feature, **I want** some feature*.

 [code lang="gherkin"]
 Feature: Basic Spark